Bergen to Oslo: Norway’s Most Spectacular Train Ride

 Bergen to Oslo in winter

-If you’re wondering on which side of the train to sit, it’s honestly hard to get it wrong.
-I was facing the south (right side in direction to Oslo) but every time I took a glance at the other side I saw equally beautiful landscapes.
+If you’re wondering which side of the train to pick, it’s honestly hard to get it wrong.
+I was facing the south (right side in the direction of Oslo) but every time I took a glance at the other side I saw equally beautiful landscapes.

 Beautiful Norwegian landscape